 Former smelter droid 8D-J8 will be turning the spit on tasty meats at Ronto Roasters.
 A recycled podracing engine does the roasting for this dining experience.
 It serves breakfast, lunch and dinner with a morning wrap, a Ronto wrap (roasted pork, grilled pork sausage, peppercorn sauce and tangy slaw wrapped in a pita bread) and jerky (comes either sweet or spicy).

 Get your farm-fresh blue milk (or green!) from this stand direct from Bubo Wamba Family Farms.
 The frozen concoctions, made famous by Luke Skywalker in "Star Wars IV: A New Hope," are quite refreshing and unlike any milk you’ve ever tasted.
-Unlike Disneyland® Resort, the Milk Stand in Star Wars: Galaxy's Edge at Walt Disney World has alcoholic versions of blue and green milk.
+Unlike Disneyland, the Milk Stand in Star Wars: Galaxy's Edge at Disney's Hollywood Studios also has alcoholic versions of blue and green milk.

 Kat Saka's Kettle

 Munch on the Outpost Mix, a blend of sweet, savory and spicy popcorn.
-Momma Frog really enjoyed the unusual flavors.
+Mommy Frog really enjoyed the unusual flavors.
 She thought it was similar to kettle corn, but not as sweet.

 Star Wars: Galaxy's Edge Merchandise at Walt Disney World